Author: Jon Schwichtenberg

-This project was developed to anable the GSNI to assess their current membership and how their existing locations serve those members.
+This project was developed to enable the Girl Scouts on Northern Illinois (GSNI) to assess their current membership and how their existing locations serve those members.
 The GSNI wanted to determine how to best serve current members and potential new members through their facilities.
 They needed maps and locational analysis to assist in the review of current locations versus new locations so they could serve the population of the area more effectively.
 The project entailed the following process:

 1. Met remotely with the staff to discuss what they wanted as output from the project.
 This discussion was primarily focused on how we could model scenarios with available data to accurately depict their locational services.
 Ultimately they wanted multiple scenarios so that they could visually depict results and make informed decisions on which locations to remove and which new locations should be added.
 The staff gave the project team a Microsoft Excel list of the member (girls and volunteers) locations, physical locations of the existing sites they currently occupy, current camp sites and the approximate location of new sites.